manticoresoftware/clt/README.md

-# clt
+# Command Line Tester

-The testing tool allows you to execute any commands, repeat them, and validate whether your results are accurate.
+This testing tool allows you to execute and record any commands inside a docker containr, replay them, and validate whether your results are accurate.

 ## Installation